zextras/tech-doc/source/_includes/_multiserver-installation/srv6.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-.. srv6 - AppServer - Advanced - Preview
+.. srv6 - AppServer - Advanced - Preview - Monitoring

 On this node we install the Preview, the User Management, and advanced